CurrentlyBob/bamm-voyage-front-end/readMe.md

 # BAMM Voyage

 ## Overview
-Welcome to the BAAM Voyage!
-This project is a MERN stack-based travel application designed to simplify travel planning and provide a comprehensive toolset for organizing your trips.
-We, as passionate travelers ourselves, understand the complexities and challenges that can arise during travel planning.
-Therefore, we developed this app to streamline the process and make it more enjoyable.
+Welcome to the BAMM Voyage Front-End repository!
+This repository contains the front-end code for the BAMM Voyage application.

+At BAMM Voyage (pronounced like Bon Voyage), we share a passion for travel and understand the challenges that come with planning trips.
+We have experienced firsthand how travel planning can become complicated and messy without the right tools.
+Therefore, we decided to create this app to help solve that issue and provide users with a streamlined and efficient way to plan their journeys.

 # Links 🔗